fossnik/React-WebApp-Finance/README.md

 Arch Linux insists on early support of the most bleeding-edge new kernels and packages.
 This made it necessary to utilize Node's [npm n](https://www.npmjs.com/package/n) version management package to ensure compatibility with all the required packages of this project.
 In particular, the `node-sqlite3` package does not yet provide binaries ready for `Node.js (version 10.0)` (provided by the Arch Linux package repository). `n` allows for convenient access to the better-supported `Node.js (version 9.11.1)`.

 ### Security
 Server hardening and other security considerations a extremely important when crafting a hosting environment.
 Although this is an extensive topic, the basic considerations in this project were:
 - Creating a non-root user account with restricted privileges and using sudo as a matter of course.
 - Disabling remote log-in to the root account.
 - Enforcing RSA-key authentication regime for SSH access.
-- Disable and remove unnecessary daemons and services that listen by default.
+- Disable and remove unnecessary daemons and services that listen actively on net ports.
-- Configure iptables or other firewall accept only a narrow range of essential net traffic, and block other traffic by default.
+- Configure iptables or other firewall tolerate only a narrow range of essential net traffic.
-- Use fail2ban or another intrusion prevention system to neutralize repeatedly failed attempts at login.
+- Use fail2ban or another intrusion prevention system to neutralize attackers after repeated failed attempts at login.
 - ALWAYS keep software up to date with the latest security patches.